r-grandorder/tri-hermes/en/pages/prologue.md

 **P.A.
 System**
-Operation complete.Coffin thawing: successful.</span>
+Operation complete.Coffin thawing: successful.

 **P.A.
 System**
-The Coffins will be released in three minutes.</span>
+The Coffins will be released in three minutes.

 **P.A.
 System**
 Father Kotomine, please report to the Command Room.
-We are about to begin the resuscitation procedure.</span>
+We are about to begin the resuscitation procedure.

 **Mash:**
 So the thawing was successful...Da Vinci must have pulled it off!